-Division 57111 Other handcrafts - \ please specify on entry tag whether (O) Own Design, (K) Made from a kit or (P) Made using a pattern or instructions.
+Division 57111 Other handcrafts - please specify on entry tag whether (O) Own Design, (K) Made from a kit or (P) Made using a pattern or instructions Class No.

-- 147. Recycling \ items made using previously used materials. - 148.
-Nature Craft \ made using items found in nature, such as; pinecones, twigs and gourds.
+147. Recycling - items made using previously used materials.

+148. Nature Craft - made using items found in nature, such as; pinecones, twigs and gourds.

+149. Hand beading - (except jewelry)

+150. Perler beads craft

+151. Diamond beads craft

-- 149. Hand beading \ (except jewelry) - 150.
-Written material original poems, short stories, cartoons etc. Written by the exhibitor.
-Material should be less than 400 words and fit on a 8 1⁄2 x11 sheet of paper. - 151.
-Collections can be anything that you have collected.
-You must include a brief written description or labeling of the items and/or history/origin of the collection to be displayed with your collection. - 152.
-Floral arrangements, wreaths and swags.
-Silk or other artificial flowers, etc. (Wheat and other dried flower arrangements are to be entered in Dept. 63, Division 63119.) - 153.
-Wood or metal refinishing this must be an existing item that has been restored through refinishing. (small furniture, household accessories, etc.) 154.
-Other handcrafts - \ crafts that do not fit into any of the other classes.
+152. Written material - original poems, short stories, cartoons etc. Written by the exhibitor.
+Material should be less than 400 words and fit on a 8 1⁄2 x11 sheet of paper.

+152. Collections - can be anything that you have collected.
+You must include a brief written description or labeling of the items and/or history/origin of the collection to be displayed with your collection.

+154. Floral arrangements, wreaths and swags.
+Silk or other artificial flowers, etc.

+155. Wood or metal refinishing - this must be an existing item that has been restored through refinishing. (small furniture, household accessories, etc.)

+156. Other handcrafts - crafts that do not fit into any of the other classes.